-Emollient creams are moisturisers that can be used to prevent or treat dry skin conditions like:
+Emollient and skin creams are an important and effective treatment used to prevent or treat dry skin conditions like:

 There is a separate page for healthcare equipment including oxygen therapy, dynamic airflow pressure relieving mattresses and incontinence products– and there is specialist advice to support you if you care for a person who is a smoker, or someone who has hoarding disorder.

-We can provide more specialist advice based on the person you care for's home and individual needs during a home fire safety visit.
+We can provide more specialist advice based on your home and individual needs, or the home and individual needs of the person you care for, during a home fire safety visit.

 Find out more about home fire safety visits and book one for the person you care for.